Lady Mary Cecilia Rhodesia Hamilton1

 Consanguinity Index=0.0%

-He was educated at Eton College, Windsor, Berkshire, England.2 He was decorated with the award of the Croix de Guerre (Belgian).2 He was decorated with the award of the Order of the Crown of Belgium (with palm).2 He succeeded to the title of 2nd Baronet Gilmour, of Craigmillar in the District of the Cty of Edinburgh [U.K., 1926] on 24 June 1939.1 He gained the rank of Lieutenant-Colonel in the service of the Grenadier Guards.2 He was a director of Safeguard Industrial Investments between 1956 and 1973.2
+He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He was awarded the Croix de Guerre Belgian.2 He was awarded the Order of the Crown of Belgium with palm.2 He succeeded as the 2nd Baronet Gilmour, of Craigmillar in the District of the Cty of Edinburgh [U.K., 1926] on 24 June 1939.1 He gained the rank of Lieutenant-Colonel in the Grenadier Guards.2 He was a director of Safeguard Industrial Investments between 1956 and 1973.2

 Children of Lt.-Col. Sir John Little Gilmour of Craigmillar, 2nd Bt. and Hon.
 Victoria Laura Cadogan